Kazuki0131/NBA_Salary_Analysis/README.md

 ### Neural Network model:
 ![Neural_Network_model_with_all_columns](image/ML_models/result_of_neural_network_model(all_columns).png)

-(In order to create an interactive website, the machine learning model used in the demo website only has 4 stats for input data instead of all stats.)
+(In order to create an interactive website, the machine learning model used in the demo website only has 4 stats for input data instead of using all stats.)

 ## Technology used
 Python, Flask, AWS, S3, DynamoDB, Azure ML, Tableau, JavaScript (D3, Leaflet, Plotly)